3D Printing in Healthcare: Revolutionizing the Medical Industry

 3D Printing for Drug Development

-A 3D printing-based approach to drug formulation could improve drug formulas every year or even every month.
+A 3D printing-based approach to drug formulation could improve drug formulas annually or even monthly.
 3D printing has always been a missing piece in global healthcare.
 Instead of raining the same drug on multiple patients, new drugs could work far more effectively.

-As 3D is introduced, the market gains access to rural patients, protecting their cures using 3D models tailored to their anatomy for better results.
+As 3D technology is introduced, the market gains access to rural patients, enabling them to protect their cures using 3D models tailored to their anatomy for better results.
 However, offshore challenges will always exist.
 The pharmaceutical industry faces technical difficulties, but these can be addressed over time.

 Microfluidics and Microneedles

 In the manufacturing of drugs, 3D printing reduces the time required to conduct research.
-It allows rapid testing and improvement of drug compounds, reducing the time and resources required to develop new drugs.
-These patients receive customized dosages so they get better results.
+It enables rapid testing and improvement of drug compounds, thereby reducing the time and resources needed to develop new drugs.
+These patients receive customized dosages, allowing them to achieve better results.

-3D printing in pharmacies makes it possible to create individualized drugs in-house.
+3D printing in pharmacies enables the creation of customized medications in-house.
 Nevertheless, regulations remain a problem.
 As technology advances, 3D printing will transform drug development and healthcare in a way that is tailored to the individual.

 Advantages and Challenges of 3D Printing in Healthcare